sanjanabintaazad/codepath/README.md

 - [x] **Summary:** Briefly in your own words, what does dionaea do?
 * First I created the firewall rule to allow incoming TCP and UDP traffic on all ports for honeypot sensors, created the VM for dionaea honeypot called honeypot-1 make note of the external IP and established SSH access to the VM where I executed the deploy command for dionaea that I copied from the MHN admin console.
 * Now that the dionaea honeypot is listed in the sensor, I performed an attack using nmap, passing it the external IP of the dionaea honeypot VM.
 As a result multiple ports were opened which Dionaea was using to attract attackers.
-* After the attack the MHN Admin console in your browser, and from the top nav, choose Attacks.
-If everything goes well, you should see your IP address listed with several port scan records.
-This means the honeypot intercepted your attack.
+* After the attack in the Attacks page of the MHN Admin console, I was able to see my IP address listed with several port scan records which is the evidence that the honeypot intercepted my attack.
+* Attacks from other IPs were also coming in at an alarming rate, from all over the world.
+* The most often attacked honeypot was dionaea.
+This is likely due to a wider attack surface.
+* No payload or signatures samples were collected by this sensor.
+* Dionaea is able to trap malware exploiting vulnerabilities exposed by services offered to the network.
+The main goal of Dionaea honeypot deployment is gaining a copy of malware which can be a known or an unknown malware attack.

 - [x] **GIF Walkthrough:**
 <img src="dionaea-honeypot.gif">